Jonnysol/Fast_Image_Gen/README.md

-## Lightning Fast SDXL API demo by fal.ai
+## Lightning Fast SDXL API demo

-This application is a sample of the SDXL Lightning API [https://fal.ai/models/stable-diffusion-xl-lightning].
+This application is a test of the SDXL Lightning API [https://fal.ai/models/stable-diffusion-xl-lightning].
 It also shows the `fal.realtime` client in action.

 ### Prerequisites